 This tradition of integrity is carried forward by the current generation of Detjens, who are making their own mark on the world, guided by the family motto: "To want what God wants.
 By virtue and merit.
 With hope and courage.
 In sacrifice, fortitude, and excellence."

 Elliott and Sofia Detjen are both attending Harvard University.
 Elliott took a two-year leave of absence from his studies to serve a volunteer mission in Ethiopia for the Church of Jesus Christ of Latter-day Saints.
-Sofia is also working on a congruent master’s degree at Berklee College of Music, cross-enrolled at Massachusetts Institute of Technology (MIT), and competing as an NCAA Division I rower for the Harvard-Radcliffe Women’s Heavyweight Rowing team.
-Their brother, Daniel, upholds the family’s military tradition at the United States Air Force Academy, where he is an NCAA Division I swimmer for the Air Force Falcons.
+Sofia is also working on a concurrent master’s degree at Berklee College of Music, cross-enrolled at Massachusetts Institute of Technology (MIT), and successfully walked on as an NCAA Division I rower for the Harvard-Radcliffe Women’s Heavyweight Rowing team.
+Their brother, Daniel, a graduate of the United States Air Force Academy and former NCAA Division I swimmer, upholds the family’s military tradition as a commissioned officer in the United States Air Force.
 Through their pursuits in academia, service, and the military, this new generation embodies the family’s commitment to the virtues of hope, courage, and merit in all they do.

 ¹ Thomas Buckingham (1646-1709)